Skip to content

 I like smart people who read the directions before they try to do something.
 I am not one of these people.
 I have built entire IKEA shelves backwards.
 Twice.
 The same shelf.
 I took it apart and rebuilt it incorrectly in a different way.

-I like smart people who contemplate what the effect of their actions might be before they jump in.
+I like smart people who think about the consequences of their actions before they jump in.
 I once painted myself into a corner.
 Literally.
 Not metaphorically.
 I had to wait three hours for the floor to dry while sitting on my kitchen counter eating cereal directly from the box.

 I like smart people who don’t react on emotion.
 I have yelled at inanimate objects.
 My printer knows what it did.

-I like smart people who really, truly understand financial markets and investing.
+I like smart people who really, truly understand financial markets.
 I thought “diversifying my portfolio” meant buying different flavors of the same frozen pizza.

 I like smart people who try to save the world.
 I’m just trying to remember where I parked.

-I like smart people who spend their lives trying to find answers in science and research while I spend my life trying to find my phone.
+I like smart people who spend their lives looking for answers in science and research, while I spend mine looking for my phone.
 It’s in my hand.
 It’s always in my hand.

 I like smart people who discover and invent new things.
 I once “invented” a sandwich that already existed.
 It’s called a club sandwich.
 I was very proud of myself.

-I like smart people who try to make the world a better place.
-Who believe in evidence.
+I like smart people who believe in evidence.
 Who are willing to accept new evidence and adapt their beliefs instead of doubling down like they’re defending their fantasy football lineup.

-Smart people make the world go round.
-They make it better.
+Smart people make the world better.
 They solve impossible problems while I’m still trying to open childproof caps.

 People who don’t return their shopping carts.

-Especially—and I cannot stress this enough—especially those people who park in the farthest spots from the store and then just leave their carts right there next to their car, abandoned at the edge of the parking lot like some kind of metal monument to their own self-importance.
+Especially — and I cannot stress this enough — especially the people who park in the farthest spot from the store and then leave the cart right there next to their car, abandoned at the edge of the parking lot like a metal monument.

-Think about this for a second.
-These people specifically chose the farthest spot.
+Think about it.
+They specifically chose the farthest spot.
 They walked all the way to the store.
 They shopped.
 They walked all the way back.
-They loaded their groceries into their car—which, let’s be honest, takes way more effort than pushing an empty cart twenty feet.
+They loaded their groceries into their car — which takes more effort than pushing an empty cart twenty feet.

 But returning the cart?
 That’s beneath them.

-The only people who get a pass on the cart thing are those who physically can’t return them.
-Everyone else?
-You’re not just leaving a cart.
-You’re leaving evidence of your character abandoned at the far reaches of the parking lot.
+The only people who get a pass on the cart thing are the ones who physically can’t return them.
+Everyone else — you’re not just leaving a cart.
+You’re leaving a small confession about your character at the far end of the parking lot.

-And while we’re at it: I really don’t understand people who don’t merge properly.
-Zipper merge, people.
+And while we’re at it: zipper merge, people.
 It’s not complicated.
 It’s literally in the name.
 You know what happens when a zipper doesn’t zip right?
 Your fly is down.
 Don’t be the open fly of traffic.

 No, you are not special enough to drive around the entire line of cars and cut in at the front.
-The only acceptable excuse is if you genuinely didn’t know that was your exit.
-Not paying attention doesn’t count.
-That’s just being a bad driver with extra steps.
-And I bet—I would bet actual money—that the Venn diagram of “people who don’t return their carts” and “people who cut the merge line” is basically a circle.
+And I’d bet actual money that the Venn diagram of “people who don’t return their carts” and “people who cut the merge line” is basically a circle.

-And finally: I really don’t understand people who use their mobile devices as a screen while driving.
+And finally: people who use their phone as a screen while driving.
 You’re piloting a two-ton machine at 60 mph, and you’re watching TikTok?
-I can’t even walk and text without running into a pole, and you think you can drive and scroll?
+I can’t even walk and text without running into a pole.

 So yes, I like smart people.
 I admire them.
-I aspire to their level of thoughtfulness and patience and knowledge.
+I aspire to their level of patience and curiosity.

-But more than that?
-I like decent people.
-People who return their carts.
+But mostly I like decent people.
+The ones who return their carts.
 Who zipper merge.
 Who put their phones down.
-Who understand that civilization is just a collective agreement to occasionally do mildly inconvenient things so that we can all function together without descending into chaos.
+Who understand that civilization is basically a collective agreement to occasionally do mildly inconvenient things so the rest of us can get on with our day.

 Share this: